We may earn a commission if you book through links on this page, at no extra cost to you. See our disclosure.

 This question has a clean answer and a contested answer.
 The clean answer is Italy and Spain are the two food-obsessed cultures of Europe — every region has a coherent cuisine, ingredients are taken seriously, food is integrated into daily life rather than treated as event dining, and the average meal in an average restaurant is significantly better than the equivalent in most countries.

-France is in a different category.
-France isn’t about regional density — it’s about technical craft.
+France is in a different category — less about regional density, more about technical craft.
 The best French restaurants are the best restaurants in the world.
-The bistros of Lyon, the brasseries of Paris, the auberges of Burgundy — they’re less democratic than Italian food (you pay more, you book more), but at the top end the cooking is the most precise on earth.
-Portugal’s food is more underrated than people realise (the petiscos culture, the seafood, the wines), and Greece is more honest peasant food — simple, fresh, brilliant in season, but lower variety.
+The bistros of Lyon, the brasseries of Paris, the auberges of Burgundy are less democratic than Italian food (you pay more, you book more), but at the top end the cooking is the most precise on earth.
+Portugal's food is more underrated than people realise (the petiscos culture, the seafood, the wines), and Greece is more honest peasant food — simple, fresh, brilliant in season, but lower variety.

 Where do English speakers struggle least?